zenovich/flowmingo/README.md

 - **Capture Output Streams**: Easily capture and manipulate `stdout` and `stderr` streams or other file outputs.
 - **Restore Original State**: Restore the original state of output streams after capturing easily.
 - **Flexible Integration**: Integrate seamlessly with your existing Go projects.
+- **No Dependencies**: FlowMinGo is a standalone package with no dependencies.
+- **Non-Blocking**: FlowMinGo is non-blocking and doesn't interfere with the flow of your application.
 - **High Performance**: Optimized for performance and minimal overhead.

+## TODO

+- ** Make FlowMinGo thread-safe.

 ## Installation